 - You can remove the wires from the plastic clip and solder them onto the spade connectors.

-- Then, you need to install an inline fuse holder that houses a 30A fuse.
+- Then, you must install an inline fuse holder that houses a 30A fuse.
 The motorbike will work again.

-- It can be a short time solution.
-You may need to call the dealer to replace the solenoid for a better and long-lasting solution.
+- It can be a short-term solution.
+You may need to call the dealer to replace the solenoid for a better, long-lasting solution.

 You need to replace the exhaust pipe with a new and better one.
-I suggest you pick stainless steel exhaust for a sturdy solution.
-There’re many 2-in-1 exhaust systems available with a stylish look that delivers excellent performance.
-Remember that a good exhaust pipe will also enhance your motorbike’s fuel efficiency and performance.
+We suggest you pick stainless steel exhaust for a sturdy solution.
+Many 2-in-1 exhaust systems with a stylish look deliver excellent performance.
+Remember that a good exhaust pipe will enhance your motorbike’s fuel efficiency and performance.

 - First, work with the rear wheel.
-You must disconnect the hose clip of the rear brakes, chain guard, and hugger.
+Disconnecting the rear tire brake lever, chain guard, and hugger hose clip would be best.

 - You can then work to remove the shock absorber.
 Is it possible to work with the exhaust system of ST1100?
 Then, you may access the linkage to unbolt and remove it.